christinejohanson/christinejohanson/README.md

 ##### In my leasure time (when that is) I usually
 :computer::iphone::vhs::basketball::bicyclist::snowboarder::musical_keyboard::art::coffee::icecream::mountain_cableway::snowflake:

-##### On my GitHub I will present some assignments and project I´ve done in school so far.

 <!--
 **christinejohanson/christinejohanson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.